bruce-hill/tomo/docs/optionals.md

 ## None Checking

-In addition to using conditionals to check for `NONE`, you can also use `or` to get a non-none value by either providing an alternative non-none value or by providing an early out statement like `return`/`skip`/`stop` or a function with an `Abort` type like `fail()` or `exit()`:
+In addition to using conditionals to check for `none`, you can also use `or` to get a non-none value by either providing an alternative non-none value or by providing an early out statement like `return`/`skip`/`stop` or a function with an `Abort` type like `fail()` or `exit()`: